jessepav/lacygoill-wiki-backup/bug/vim.md

 defcompile
 ```
+    E476: Invalid command: invalid
+    E1096: Returning a value in a function without a return type

 Update:  You assume that `E1096` should be raised.
 What if it's the other way around?
 Maybe, it should *not* be raised.
 Maybe Vim should stop the compilation as soon as an error is raised.